Table of Contents

 Real-World Examples

 - Hybrid Example: Software for Regulated Finance Apps.
-Upfront planning for compliance (predictive) combined with iterative development for features (adaptive).
+Upfront planning for compliance (predictive) is combined with iterative development for features (adaptive).

 Hybrid Approaches